 suicide) where she began her artistic career as a poet.
 She studied

 painting and design at Lake Placid Art School and Monserrat in New

-York.
+York while she was employed as an artists' model.
 Trained at Tucson, Arizona's Community Television, Leigh produced

 an award winning weekly public access TV show for over ten years.